A 5-step recruitment plan for small businesses

 Beware of asking questions about personal interests.
 They can get the interview off track or annoy people who want to keep their work and private lives separate.

 To help you make your decision, you can create a point system or an analysis grid to compare and rank the strengths and weaknesses of the interviewees.
-Consult the MaRS website for an explanation of how to design an interview assessment template.

 Step 5: Offer the job

 When you have selected your front-runner, call and offer the position.
 If necessary, give the candidate a few days to decide.
 Once they have confirmed, it’s common to send a letter of offer that states in writing what was discussed over the phone.